 The model turned actress issues a stark warning against a new wave of cyberbullying.

 Facebook, already a hotbed for cyberbullying, is threatening to go one step further by introducing a new "Dislike" button, and supermodel turned actress, and i-D cover star, Cara Delevingne, isn't happy.
 "If you can go around disliking someone's pictures, that is going to set off a whole new wave of bullying," Cara told The Sunday Times.

-Talk about a "Dislike" button arose back in September, with CEO Mark Zuckerberg introducing it as a means of users being able to "express empathy" in difficult situations, such as last year's Paris attacks, where people took to Facebook to check the status of their loved ones and to mourn those loved ones lost.
+Talk about a "Dislike" button arose back in September, when CEO Mark Zuckerberg spoke of introducing it as a means for users to "express empathy" in difficult situations, such as last year's Paris attacks, where people took to Facebook to check the status of their loved ones and to mourn those loved ones lost.
 However, there was a widespread backlash, with many warning against the button's perceived negativity, and the psychological impact it could create, when abused.
-As a compromise, this week Facebook introduced a series of five reaction emojis, named "sad", "love", "haha", "wow" and "angry".
+As a compromise, this week Facebook introduced a series of five reaction emojis, named "sad," "love," "haha," "wow," and "angry."
 Whether or not these will bring about the same issues remains to be seen.